To pass this unit, please study the 18 vocabulary words below.

 UK

-A trademarked, non-technical term used to describe a certain quality of wireless networking compatibility.
+a trademarked, non-technical term used to describe a certain quality of wireless networking compatibility

 USA